minhmo1620/friendly-company-BE/README.md

-This project is for IL181 class - Data Science for Social Good
+This project is a data analysis and visualization project exploring the most international worker-friendly companies in the US.